thoughtbot/factory_bot/GETTING_STARTED.md

 create(:post).author
 ```

-Finally, traits can be used within other traits to mix in their attributes.
+Traits can be used within other traits to mix in their attributes.

 ```ruby
 FactoryGirl.define do